unpaid-intern/StampMod/README.md

 - **Jarvis Dither**: Similar to Stucki but diffuses errors over an even larger area.
 Great for very detailed or gradient-heavy images.

 - **Sierra Dither**: A faster, simplified alternative to Jarvis.
-Good for medium images if you want decent quality without long processing times.
+Good for medium images.

 - **Random Dither**: Introduces noise for a chaotic, natural texture.
 Great for breaking up banding or adding a hand-drawn feel.